-Net cash provided by financing activities was \$7.2 million for the year ended December 31, 2018 and primarily consisted of the following:
+Net cash provided by financing activities was \$182.5 million for the year ended December 31, 2017 and consisted primarily of the following:

-- \$15.5 million of net cash provided by offering proceeds related to our initial public offering, net of payments of commissions, dealer manager fees and stockholder servicing fees of \$1.6 million; - \$3.5 million of net cash used in debt and other financings as a result of principal payments on notes payable of \$5.5 million and payments of deferred financing costs of \$0.3 million, partially offset by proceeds from notes payable of \$2.3 million; - \$2.4 million of cash used for redemptions of common stock; - \$1.9 million of net cash distributions, after giving effect to distributions reinvested by stockholders of \$3.0 million; - \$1.2 million of payments of other offering costs; - \$1.4 million of noncontrolling interest contributions; - \$0.5 million of distributions to noncontrolling interest; and - \$0.2 million of principal payments on capital lease obligations.
+- \$118.2 million of net cash provided by debt and other financings as a result of proceeds from notes payable of \$120.0 million, partially offset by payments of deferred financing costs of \$1.8 million; - \$65.5 million of net cash provided by offering proceeds related to our initial public offering, net of payments of commissions, dealer manager fees, stockholder servicing fees and other organization and offering costs of \$4.6 million; - \$1.8 million of noncontrolling interest contributions; - \$1.5 million of net cash distributions, after giving effect to distributions reinvested by stockholders of \$2.4 million; - \$1.4 million of cash used for redemptions of common stock; and - \$0.2 million of cash used for capital lease obligation payments.

 In order to execute our investment strategy, we utilize secured debt and we may, to the extent available, utilize unsecured debt, to finance a portion of our investment portfolio.
 Management remains vigilant in monitoring the risks inherent with the use of debt in our portfolio and is taking actions to ensure that these risks, including refinancing and interest risks, are properly balanced with the benefit of using leverage.
-We expect our debt financing will be 60% or less of the cost of our tangible assets (before deducting depreciation or other non-cash reserves).
+Once we have fully invested the proceeds from our offering stage, we expect our debt financing will be 60% or less of the cost of our tangible assets (before deducting depreciation or other non-cash reserves).
 There is no limitation on the amount we may borrow for any single investment.
 Our charter limits our total liabilities such that our total liabilities may not exceed 75% of the cost of our tangible assets (before deducting depreciation or other non-cash reserves); however, we may exceed that limit if a majority of the Conflicts Committee approves each borrowing in excess of our charter limitation and we disclose such borrowing to our common stockholders in our next quarterly report with an explanation from the conflicts committee of the justification for the excess borrowing.
-As of December 31, 2018, our borrowings and other liabilities were approximately 60% of the cost (before depreciation and other noncash reserves) and book value (before depreciation) of our tangible assets.
+As of December 31, 2017, our borrowings and other liabilities were approximately 61% of the cost (before depreciation and other noncash reserves) and book value (before depreciation) of our tangible assets.